Mzuzu University

-Mzuzu University is one of the principal universities of Malawi.
-The university is located in Mzuzu, in the northern region of Malawi.
-It was founded in 1997 and accepted its first students in 1999.
+Mzuzu University is a public university in Malawi.
+The university is located in Luwinga, Mzuzu City, in the northern region of Malawi.
+It was founded in 1997 after being transformed from a teachers training college established in 1970s.
+It accepted its first students in 1999.
 At the time the university opened its doors, the Chancellor was Malawi's former president Bakili Muluzi and the first Vice-Chancellor was Professor Terrence Davis.
 Professor Peter Mwanza, who later entered politics and became a cabinet minister, was active in establishing the university.
 He was Chairman of the University Council, and later Vice-Chancellor.